MazamaScience/AQ-SPEC-sensor-data-ingest-v1/README.md

 ### Files

-This directory hasthe following contents:
+This directory has the following contents:

 ```
 ├── Makefile